janvanmansum/test-nexus/README.md

 -----------

 ### Installation
-It is not really hard to install Nexus, although it does takes some manual steps.
+It is not really hard to install Nexus, although it does take some manual steps.

 ### Yum repo
 The Yum-repo works.
 It seems to have a custom layout.
 After uploading one RPM I got this layout in